OutSystems/docs-product/src/setup/environment-config.md

 In case you need to change the environment **Purpose**, the new configuration [is applied to all modules automatically](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Applying_Configurations_in_Service_Center).

-This runtime setting must be set to one of the following values:
+This setting must be set to one of the following values:

 Development